substrait-io/substrait/site/docs/expressions/window_functions.md

 | Lower Bound | Bound Following(int64), Bound Trailing(int64) or CurrentRow. | False, defaults to start of partition                        |
 | Upper Bound | Bound Following(int64), Bound Trailing(int64) or CurrentRow. | False, defaults to end of partition                          |

+## Aggregate Functions as Window Functions

+Aggregate functions can be treated as a window functions with Window Type set to STREAMING.

+AVG, COUNT, MAX, MIN and SUM are examples of aggregate functions that are commonly allowed in window contexts.